 We have equipped our medical staff to conduct patient screenings and are reminding all patients, families, and staff of simple, effective prevention efforts.

-We are mobilizing our teachers and staff for remote learning capabilities due to the closure of all Early Head Start and Head Start education programs through May 4th, or until further notice from state and health officials.
+We are mobilizing our teachers and staff for remote learning capabilities due to the closure of all Early Head Start and Head Start education programs until June 29th or until further notice from state and health officials.
 We continue to remain in touch with our families to provide them with all updates moving forward.

 We are carefully managing the census in all programs, especially our four residential recovery homes, to ensure the highest level of around-the-clock staff coverage to maintain operations of these programs.

 We are communicating with our staff frequently to keep them updated about our plans, especially the ways that they can stay healthy and also take time off from work if they or others in their family get sick.
 As the largest employer in Roxbury, Dimock is committed to supporting and nurturing our dedicated staff, many who have worked here for decades.

 Most importantly, each day we are learning about this novel virus and being agile in our planning.
 Dimock is fortunate to have wonderful community partners, like Beth Israel Lahey Health, the Boston Public Health Commission. and the Massachusetts Department of Public Health, which provides guidance and expertise to inform our work.
-As information about COVID-19 develops, we will continue assess our practices and put in place all steps needed to care for Dimock patients and families.
+As information about COVID-19 develops, we will continue to assess our practices and put in place all steps needed to care for Dimock patients and families.
 And we will be sure to keep you apprised of our efforts.

 Ways in which you can stay healthy and prevent the spread of COVID-19